 Official Disney cruise line guest with disabilities information page.

-**Looking for a better way to travel with your special needs child?
+**Looking for a better way to travel with your child with autism or other needs?
 Check out Autism on the Seas!
 Use the code OR-239 to receive $25 onboard credit!**